This is an exploration of the numbers behind EV specifications.

 Firstly, most EVs will calculate range under current conditions and advise if you need to recharge before your destination.
 This great once you own an EV, but not so helfuyl in deciding if you should buy.

-There are people on the internet who own EVs and are experiences, and knowing the importance of range at constant highway speed, they test cars, even under different conditions which can affect efficiency, and report the results:
+There are people on the internet who own EVs and are experienced, and understanding of importance of range at constant highway speed, they test cars, even under different conditions which can affect efficiency, and report the results:

 - Battery Life (Alex): 90km/h a, 110km/h and 130km/h range tests (playlists are by car)